Plated busbars with function

 Copper plated busbars

+Copper has excellent conductivity.
+Copper-plating the contact surfaces of aluminum components facilitates contact with other copper parts.
 At the transition from an aluminum rail, for example, a screw connection can be made with the same metals (Cu on Cu).
 Therefore, we offer a wide range of possibilities:

-Copper and aluminum are joined together by the pressure of a controlled explosion. - Galvanic copper plating
+- Explosive cladding is a process in which copper and aluminum are bonded together by the pressure of a controlled explosion.

 - Cold spraying is a plating process in which copper in powder form is applied at very high speed to the mostly aluminum components, either over the entire surface or partially.